yewstack/yew/docs/INTRODUCTION.md

 #### Alternatives?

 We love to share ideas with other projects and believe we can all help each other reach the full potential of this exciting new technology.
-If you're not into Yew, you may like the following projects \(listed alphabetically\)
+If you're not into Yew, you may like the following projects.

-* [Draco](https://github.com/utkarshkukreti/draco) - _"A Rust library for building client side web applications with Web Assembly"_
 * [Percy](https://github.com/chinedufn/percy) - _"A modular toolkit for building isomorphic web apps with Rust + WebAssembly"_
 * [Seed](https://github.com/seed-rs/seed) - _"A Rust framework for creating web apps"_
-* [Smithy](https://github.com/rbalicki2/smithy) - _"A framework for building WebAssembly apps in Rust"_